 - Bluestacks will boot up and should load up without any issues.

-In a similar vein, under the ”Engine” settings, check to see what the RAM allocation is set to in ”CPU and RAM allocation” section.
+In a similar vein, under the ”Engine” settings, check to see what the RAM allocation is set to in the ”CPU and RAM allocation” section.
 Move the slider up to the ”Recommended memory” value just above if it isn’t already set by default.

 We wouldn’t recommend toying with the ”CPU cores” setting unless the won’t open error persists, in which case raise the number of cores incrementally one at a time to see if the change resolves the issue.